Productivist/productivist-yp/productivist-blockchain.md

   product_uid_z: <owner> ->
 ```

-A lower-level API may also just return the full JSON structure, that the client module would have to parse.
+A lower-level API may also just return the full json structure, that the client module would have to parse.

 #### Sequence diagram